abgnpr/BlueMug/README.md

 **What's BlueMug?**

-Blue Mug is a programming environment for C / C++ / Python / JS built using batch scripts and uses notepad++, MingGW, nodeJS and Python.
+A somewhat beautiful batch interface that makes writing, compiling and running C, C++ programs on Windows systems super easy.

-It comprises a set of batch scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (including all intermediate and iterated steps and requirements).
+It comprises a set of batch and python scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (including all intermediate and iterated steps and requirements).

+Uses (for compilation and runtime support)

+ - MinGW GCC Toolchain 8.1.0
+ - Python 3.7.2
+ - Node.js 10.15.0

 **Who is it aimed at?**